peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 When everything is done, you should get a feedback in the terminal with all moved files in their new directory.

 ## Data
 As you can see on the images above, they are neither standardized in format nor in size.
-I expect a challenging detection process.
+I expected a challenging detection process.
 There is another challenge, because the dataset is very imbalanced.
-So this will also have an impact.
+So this also had an impact.

 <p align="center">
 <img src="Images/train_dataset.png" width="750" align="center">